abhiwand/atk/doc/source/ad_inst_ta1.rst

     Replace "ACCESS_TOKEN" and "SECRET_TOKEN" with appropriate tokens.

-To verify the installation of the |TA| repository, do this:
+To verify the installation of the |PACKAGE| repository, do this:

 .. code::